MathysHaubert/Event-it/README.md

 > In the future, I will try to pass arguments in the url, example: have urls with ``/user/{id}/manage`` and id will be the id of the user.
 Very easy to create [CRUD](https://developer.mozilla.org/fr/docs/Glossary/CRUD) pages.

 ## 🍃Twig Tutoriel
+Twig is a powerful templating engine for PHP, and it's used to create dynamic HTML templates for your web application.
+Here's a simple guide to get you started with Twig in our project.

+## What is Twig?

+Twig is a template engine that allows you to write concise and expressive syntax to generate HTML output.
+It separates your logic (PHP code) from your presentation (HTML), making your code more maintainable and clean.

+## How Does Twig Work?

+Twig works by defining templates, which are HTML files with Twig code that can insert variables, control structures (like loops and conditions), and more.
+When the server processes a request, it fills in these templates with dynamic content before sending the HTML to the user's browser.

+## Basic Twig Syntax

+- `{{ ... }}` - Output content into the template (e.g., variables or expressions).
+- `{% ... %}` - Execute control structures (e.g., loops, conditions).
+- `{# ... #}` - Add comments that will not be rendered in the HTML.

 Here is a small tutorial on how to use Twig.
 Firslty, we have the `base.html.twig` file that will be the base of all the pages.
 It will contain the basic structure of the HTML page.
 Then, we will have the `index.html.twig` file that

 ```twig